 Sears Canada Inc faces another $100-million class action

-lawsuit from its Hometown dealers
+from its Hometown dealers

 Sears Hometown store dealers have filed a second $100-million class action suit